 Billing Logic¶

-This article will demonstrate the billing logic for various chargeable items and price calculation within the pay-as-you-go billing framework of Guance products.
+This article will demonstrate the billing generation and price calculation logic for each billing item in the pay-as-you-go billing framework of Guance products.

 Concepts¶